-- If you change employers, you MUST inform the Melbourne Institute prior to doing so.
-The data is licenced to an individual and not to an organisation, so the data MAY be able to move with the individual, depending on the research to be undertaken and the new employer.
-You must NOT leave the data with your old employer if you move. - If you change your research project you MUST seek permission for the new project from the Melbourne Institute. - The HILDA CD-rom MUST be kept secure in a locked filing cabinet or other secure container when not in use. - The HILDA data (and any derivatives of the HILDA data) must be stored on a password protected computer or network. - Your password MUST include a mixture of upper and lowercase characters, be at least 8 characters long, and include some non-alphanumeric characters such as #, ;,, etc. - Any printed unit record output MUST stored in a locked filing cabinet or other secure container when not in use.
-Any printed unit record output MUST be shredded if no longer required. - You CANNOT provide the data to any unauthorised individual (to be authorised, you must have completed the order form and have the deed of licence signed by both yourself and the FaCS delegate).40 - There MUST be a means of limiting access to the work area where the data is kept and tamper evident barriers to access (i.e., if there were a break-in, it would be obvious from broken glass, damaged lock, etc).
+- If you plan to change employers, you MUST contact FaCSIA prior to doing so to dicuss suitable arrangements for the data.
+Under certain conditions you may be able to take the data with you.
+Otherwise, you will need to delete any data files and destroy the CD. - If you change your research project you MUST seek permission for the new project from FaCSIA - The HILDA CD-rom MUST be kept secure in a locked filing cabinet or other secure container when not in use. - The HILDA data (and any derivatives of the HILDA data) must be stored on a password protected computer or network. - Your password MUST include a mixture of upper and lowercase characters, be at least 8 characters long, and include some non-alphanumeric characters such as #, ;,\, etc. - Any printed unit record output MUST stored in a locked filing cabinet or other secure container when not in use.
+Any printed unit record output MUST be shredded if no longer required. - You CANNOT provide the data to any unauthorised individual (to be authorised, you must have completed the order form and have the deed of licence signed by both yourself and the FaCSIA delegate).

+There MUST be a means of limiting access to the work area where the data is kept and tamper evident barriers to access (i.e., if there were a break-in, it would be obvious from broken glass, damaged lock, etc).

-How the Data Files are Provided
+How the Data Files are provided

-All data are provided in both SAS and SPSS formats.
+All data are provided in SAS, SPSS1 and STATA (Version 8) formats2.
 The CD-Rom also includes extensive documentation of the data, including coding frameworks, marked-up questionnaires and variable frequencies.
 The files and the documentation are discussed in detail in later sections.

-Changes to the data files provided in earlier releases are summarised in Appendices 2, 3 and 4.
+Changes to the data files between Release 5.1 and Release 5.0 and between Release 5.0 and Release 4.1 are provided in Appendix 2a and 2b, respectively.
+Changes to the data files, including those made for earlier releases, can be found on the HILDA website: Changes to data files between Releases

 The data files can be transferred to other statistical packages using StatTransfer, DBMS Copy, or any other data conversion package of your choice.
-You may need to restrict the number of variables to be included in your transferred datasets due to the limitations on the number of variables imposed by some other packages (for example, you will need to use Stata SE if you want to include more than 2047 variables in your data files).
-Please note: use the SPSS .sav or the SAS .dat files when using StatTransfer.
+You may need to restrict the number of variables to be included in your transferred datasets due to the limitations on the number of variables imposed by some other packages.